miguelhincapie/CustomBottomSheetBehavior/README.md

 ## Usage
 [![CustomBottomSheetBehavior](https://raw.githubusercontent.com/akan44/CustomBottomSheetBehavior/master/CustomBottomSheetBehaviorLikeGoogleMaps3states.gif)]<br><br>

-In a nearly future I'm going to create a wiki explaining how to use, until then take a look at the example (app module).<br><br>
+[Wiki under construction](https://github.com/miguelhincapie/CustomBottomSheetBehavior/wiki) but still with some info already, until I complete it you can take a look at the example (app module).<br><br>
 Check the following files
 ```
 activity_main.xml  (is like a template)